rylero/PikeLabsCompetition/README.md

 - [ ] Fix bug where bias and factuality descriptions don't display
 - [ ] Fix inital article click where it says "No article text found on this page" (Shaun)
 - [ ] Select the context menu for text grabbing
-- [ ] Automatic Page loading on popular new sites
 - [ ] Better loading menu / fix flow errors
 - [ ] Cleaner UI
 - [x] YouTube/video caption downloader?
 (Nathan + Ryan)